ami-iit/yarp-openmct/README.md

 ## [How to Run the Control Console Client](#top)

-The Control Console provides an interface to:
-- The FT sensors calibrator from the **wholeBodyDynamics** RPC device in the `whole-body-estimators` repository, via the respective RPC port `/wholeBodyDynamics/rpc`
+The Control Console provides a web interface to the FT sensors calibrator from the **wholeBodyDynamics** RPC device and the walking coordinator (`WalkingModule`) RPC device.
-- The walking coordinator (`WalkingModule`) RPC device, via the respective RPC port `/walking-coordinator/rpc`.

-The GUI displays a series of buttons which trigger the same commands usually sent through the RPC interface running on a terminal.
-The commands are implemented with the most common settable options.

-On the same browser on a new tab, open the link `<server-IP-address>:3000`.
+On the same browser or on any browser running on another machine connected to the same network open the link `<server-IP-address>:3000`.
+If your browser is running on the same machine as the telemetry server, just open the link `localhost:3000`.

 <p align='center'>
 <img src="images/controlConsoleExample.png" width="80%">
 </p>

 #### Note
-If you run the browser on the sam machine as the telemetry server, instead of manually entering the link address, look for the respective links in the terminal output of the server run command (`npm start`), hover over the links and hit \<CTRL\>+\<mouse left button\> (on MacOS, \<Meta\> instead of \<CTRL\>).
+If you run the browser on the same machine as the telemetry server, instead of manually entering the link address, look for the respective links in the terminal output of the server run command (`npm start`), hover over the links and hit \<CTRL\>+\<mouse left button\> (on MacOS, \<Meta\> instead of \<CTRL\>).
 ```
 listening on http://localhost:3000
 [OPEN-MCT STATIC SERVER] stdout: